 London is the Place for me, focuses on 4 themes that emerged from listening to the voices and stories of past Londoners: Equality, Travel, Style and Sensory Cinema.

-How purpleSTARS researched and developed their exhibition London is the Place for Me for the Museum of London (MoL).
+purpleSTARS research and development for their exhibition London is the Place for Me for the Museum of London (MoL).

 purpleSTARS spent lockdown2020-21 listening and responding to the oral history archive of the Museum of London,(MOL) volunteering as part of Listening to London.
 The oral history collection has some 5,000 hours of recorded interviews with a wide variety of people.

-Over a series of online meetings purpleSTARS have selected and listened to recordings that interest them from the archive and used the RIX Wiki to collect our responses, making connections between past and present Londoners.
+Over a series of online meetings purpleSTARS have selected and listened to recordings that interest them from the archive, we called it ‘Goggle Boxing’ and used the RIX Wiki to collect our responses, making connections between past and present Londoners.

 Wiki master Ajay Choksi documented each meeting on his research wiki.